-As its population nears one million, Stockholm will soon face a challenge common to rapidly growing urban areas – how to feed an expanding population using limited land and resources.
+As its population nears one million, Stockholm will soon face a challenge common to rapidly growing urban areas – finding future food production sources to feed an expanding population using limited land and resources.

 Belatchew Arkitekter has developed a concept to make Stockholm self-sufficient in its production of a key food group, protein, using under-utilized land in the city: traffic roundabouts.
 The firm estimates that if Stockholm increased the functionality of these spaces to include food production, the city could produce all the protein its citizens need.